truecharts/website/docs/manual/SCALE/guides/getting-started.md

 ![Cert-Manager](img/icons/cert-manager.png)

 TrueCharts only supports the usage of `Cert-Manager` (both the operator portion and the main `clusterissuer`) for certificate management inside apps for TrueNAS SCALE.
 The usage of TrueNAS SCALE certificates through the GUI is `deprecated` and may cease to function in future updates.
-We highly recommend setting up `clusterissuer` using our [clusterissuer setup-guide](https://truecharts.org/charts/enterprise/clusterissuer/how-to) before adding `Ingress` to you applications.
+We highly recommend setting up `clusterissuer` using our [clusterissuer setup-guide](https://truecharts.org/charts/enterprise/clusterissuer/how-to) before adding `Ingress` to your applications.

 ## Blocky DNS provider for split-DNS installation and guide